 The IBS has gathered information for all Barents relevant funding sources - more information below!

-Internship at the International Barents Secretariat in Kirkenes - click below for more information!
+Interested in internship at the International Barents Secretariat?
+Click below for more information!